 Make An Offer FAQ

 Make an Offer allows you to list unexpected availability with specific date ranges and receive direct offers from qualified charter clients.
 Set your base charter rate and the discount percentage you’re willing to accept, then choose your preferred operating parameters using Flexible, Shortlist, or Fixed location options.
 Clients submit binding offers with 5% deposit authorisation.
-If you accept an offer, Charter Index captures and retains the 5% as a referral fee.
+If you accept an offer, Charter Index captures the 5% as a referral fee from the client’s deposit.
+Fees payable by you depend on your listing status – please see the Fees & Costs section below for full details.
 If you reject the offer or don’t respond within 7 days, the authorisation is automatically released.
 You maintain full control over which offers to accept.

 Understanding the Service